-You should only apply for a card that you are likely to be approved for so it might be a good idea to start with some of the more basic credit cards offered in the market.
+You should only apply for a card for which you are likely to be approved, so it might be a good idea to start with some of the more basic credit cards offered in the market.
 Opting to go for a secured card might also be a good option.

-If you already have an extensive credit history then you should avoid opening new credit card accounts if at all possible.
-Applying for cards could cause your score to fall even farther and you will likely be denied for them anyway.
+If you already have an extensive credit history, then you should avoid opening new credit card accounts if at all possible.
+Applying for cards could cause your score to fall due to the hard inquiry, and you are likely to be denied.

 Remember to be patient!
 Improving your credit score won’t happen overnight but it can be done with discipline and persistent effort.